danielway/git-cc/README.md

 specification.
 Throughout the interface, the user may continue to a next step with `ENTER`/`Tab`, return to a previous step with `ESC`/`BackTab`, or quit with `CTRL+C`.

+### Quick Mode

+If invoked as `git cc -q`, a shorter prompt sequence is presented including only the first description line and omitting the body, breaking changes, and trailers.

 ### Step 1: Description

 The first step prompts for three summary-level values.